Mohosin999/Express-101/README.md

   },
 ```

-Now if go to terminal and run "npm start" then the project will run. ("npm run ..." will be for "dev" and others command.).
+Now if go to terminal and run "npm start" then the project will run ("npm start" and "npm test" but "npm run ..." will be for "dev" and others command).
 Project's basic structure is ready.
 Now setup express application.

 ### Setup Express Application